 Aristotle, who considered self control extensively in book Ⅶ of his Nicomachean Ethics, compared it with the virtue of endurance.
 Self-control is resisting the temptation of things that seem immediately appealing; endurance is resisting the dissuasion of things that seem immediately uncomfortable.
 It can be difficult to distinguish them in some cases: is the regretful alcoholic reaching for the bottle because they cannot resist the temptation of a pleasing drink, or because they cannot endure the discomfort of withdrawal?

 Christians have documented the struggle with akrasia in terms of a battle between the spirit which is inclined to God and the flesh which is mired in sin.
 Jesus, as his crucifixion approached, felt himself recoil from his chosen task, and noticed “the spirit indeed is willing, but the flesh is weak.”
 Paul, in his letter to the Romans, complained, “I do not understand my own actions.
 For I do not do what I want, but I do the very thing I hate.… I know that the good does not dwell within me, that is, in my flesh.
 For the desire to do the good lies close at hand, but not the ability.”
 And St. Augustine amusingly wrote in his Confessions, “As a youth I prayed, ‘Give me chastity and continence, but not right away.’ ”

 Good nutrition (sufficient blood glucose in particular), sufficient sleep, and good health make it easier to exercise self control.
-Some drugs (e.g. alcohol) make self control more difficult or at least less likely.
+Some drugs (e.g. alcohol) make self control more difficult or at any rate less likely.

 Peer pressure is notoriously erosive of self-control.
 For this reason, strengthening ones assertiveness and self-confidence may be an important factor in bolstering self-control.
 On the other hand, peers who exercise self-control can perhaps inspire you to greater self control.

-Sexual arousal is so notoriously effective at diminishing self control that it seems we have evolved to implement the heuristic that it is far better to have ill-considered sex with disastrous consequences than not to have sex at all.
+Sexual arousal is so notoriously effective at diminishing self control that it seems we have evolved to implement the heuristic that it is far better to have ill-considered sex with disastrous consequences than to miss a chance to do the nasty.